ettysekhon/redux-demo/redux-simple/testing.md

 * Use shallow rendering for tests especially for stateless components, use full rendering when necessary (switching between the 2 is easy as they share almost same API in Enzyme).

 ## How to test:
 1. Redux - see [writing redux tests](http://rackt.org/redux/docs/recipes/WritingTests.html) which includes sample tests.
+See also the following [article](http://teropa.info/blog/2015/09/10/full-stack-redux-tutorial.html) which uses a TDD approach to redux.
 2. XHR Requests:

 Use nock to mock the http response: